94929/picture-processing/README.md

 - **Blur**

   - The blur transformation creates a blurred version of the input picture.
 A blurred-pixel-value is computed by setting its pixel-value to the average value of its surrounding ‘neighbourhood’ of pixels.
 For example, the average of the neighbourhood:
   - new value for *e* =  *avgerage* (surrounding ‘neighbourhood’ + *e*)
   - Boundary pixels, where a 3x3 neighbourhood is not defined, should not be changed.
 As with grayscale, you should use integer division when computing the average.

+**What to Do**

+**picture.Main**

+You should implement the **picture.Main** class to implement the transformations given above.
+Your program will be invoked with command line arguments specifying which operation to perform and the input and output image locations.
+These arguments will be passed as the **args** array to the **main** method.

+The format of these commands are:

+invert *input output*
+grayscale *input output*
+rotate [90|180|270] *input output* flip [H|V] *input output* blend *input_1 input_2 input_... input_n output*
+blur *input output*

+So, for example, if the args array contained:

+{"rotate", "90", "images/green64x64doc.png","/tmp/test.png"}, then your program should rotate images/green64x64doc.png by 90 degrees, and then save the result in /tmp/test.png.

+You are free to alter picture.Main, and add any additional packages or classes you wish under the src directory. picture.Main will need to use the static methods exported by picture.Utils to actually load and save picture.Picture objects.

+A suggested design is to create a new class, picture.Process.
+This will accept the in- put picture.Picture as a constructor argument, and have instance methods that perform the transforms on the contained picture.
+For example, the instance method public void invert() will invert the image, and public void flipHorizontal() will flip it horizontally. picture.Main will focus on parsing the input arguments, and picture.Process will focus on actually performing the transformation.

+**Running the Program**

 **Suggested Extensions**